Tidesun/Mini/README.md

                         The path of long read sam file mapping to reference genome.
   -srsam SHORT_READ_SAM_PATH, --short_read_sam_path SHORT_READ_SAM_PATH
                         The path of short read sam file mapping to reference transcriptome.
+  --pretrained_model_path PRETRAINED_MODEL_PATH
+                        The pretrained model path to identify the alpha. default: cDNA-ONT.
+Can be one of the options [cDNA-ONT,dRNA-ONT,cDNA-PacBio] or file path of pretrained model.
   -t THREADS, --threads THREADS
                         Number of threads.
 Default is 1.
   -o OUTPUT_PATH, --output_path OUTPUT_PATH